Can LED Screen Use Increase Risk of Macular Degeneration?

 Preventing Age-Related Macular Degeneration

-If you are concerned about age-related macular degeneration and want to learn more about how to protect your eyes, we invite you to contact Riverside EyeCare Professionals to schedule an exam with one of our skilled ophthalmologists.
+If you are concerned about age-related macular degeneration and want to learn more about strategies for reducing your risk, we invite you to contact Riverside EyeCare Professionals.
+Scheduling a routine eye exam with one of our skilled ophthalmologists can give you the reassurance that your eyes are healthy—or allow for early intervention if signs of AMD are detected.